anshik1998/Trace-Labs-Assignment/README.md

 _reward = (regularSavings + bonusSavingsPerUser);
 ```

+## Getting Started!

+Fork and pull the repo from [here](https://github.com/anshik1998/Trace-Labs-Assignment/tree/master).

+The backend and frontend codebases are separated and can be run independently.

+The contract can be accessed from backend/contracts, deploy script from backend/scripts/deploy.py, and, test script from backend/tests/test.py

 ### ERC 20 tokens

 I’ve deployed two different tokens, i.e. one for staking and the other for reward.
 At the same time, the code can work with a single deployed ERC20 token for both staking and reward purposes.